 Evaluation of Boston Healthy Start Initiative

-Boston Healthy Start Initiative (BHSI) has been operating since 1991, working to decrease infant mortality rates and promote improved health outcomes for Black women in Boston and their infants.
+The Boston Healthy Start Initiative (BHSI), in operation since 1991, aims to decrease infant mortality rates and promote positive maternal and child health outcomes for Black women in Boston and their infants.
 BHSI supports women, children, and families through education, care coordination, connection to resources, and advocacy.
-Additionally, BHSI coordinates the Community Action Network (CAN), through which community residents and representatives from health professions, government agencies, nonprofits, and local universities meet to discuss, strategize, and advocate for community-level policy changes.
+Additionally, BHSI coordinates the Community Action Network (CAN)—a group of community residents and representatives from community-based organizations, health care, government, and other groups who work together to reduce racial inequities in infant mortality and poor birth outcomes in Boston through policy- and community-level changes.

 Funder